tarantool/tarantool/doc/sphinx/book/app/d-plugins.rst

 * :samp:`user = {user-name}` - string, default value is operating-system user name
 * :samp:`password = {password}` - string, default value is blank
 * :samp:`db = {database-name}` - string, default value is blank
+* :samp:`raise = {true|false}` - boolean, default value is false

-The names are similar to the names that MySQL's mysql client uses, for details see the MySQL manual at `dev.mysql.com/doc/refman/5.6/en/connecting.html`_.
+The option names, except for `raise`, are similar to the names that MySQL's mysql client uses, for details see the MySQL manual at `dev.mysql.com/doc/refman/5.6/en/connecting.html`_.
+The `raise` option should be set to :codenormal:`true` if errors should be raised when encountered.
 To connect with a Unix socket rather than with TCP, specify ``host = 'unix/'`` and :samp:`port = {socket-name}`.